innoq/architecture-antipatterns/_patterns/malignant_growth.md

 ## Why does this happen?
 - A lack of planning and coordination, uncontrolled growth
 - When problems are solved with temporary solutions
-- too few changes to the original architecture
+- Too few changes to the original architecture
   > When designers are faced with a choice between building something elegant from the ground up, or undermining the architecture of the existing system to quickly address a problem, architecture usually loses.
 [Piecemeal Growth]
 - A lack of architecture and technology knowledge/experience
   > In the software world, we deploy our most skilled, experienced people early in the lifecycle.
 Later on, maintenance is relegated to junior staff, when resources can be scarce.
 The so-called maintenance phase is the part of the lifecycle in which the price of the fiction of master planning is really paid.
 It is maintenance programmers who are called upon to bear the burden of coping with the ever widening divergence between fixed designs and a continuously changing world.
 If the hypothesis that architectural insight emerges late in the lifecycle is correct, then this practice should be reconsidered.
 [Piecemeal Growth]